-Little and often feeds are normal – including through the night – because babies have such tiny tummies.
+Because babies have such tiny tummies, ‘little-and-often feeds’ are normal – including through the night.
 Have a look at your baby’s clenched fist: that’s about the size of their stomach!

 Keeping your baby close

-Visit ISIS (Infant Sleep Information Source) for more information on Room-sharing:
+Visit BASIS (Baby Sleep Information Source) for more information on room-sharing: